strangebuzz/cache-watcher/README.md

 ## Running the watcher

 Now that you have built or downloaded the program, let's try it.
-If you run it without argument, it will display the help.
+If you run it without argument, it will display the help message.
 If you are at the root of your Symfony application you can start to watch your project files with he following command:

 ```terminal
 $ sfcw .
 ```

-You should have an output like this:
+You should have the following output:

 ```terminal
 ——————————————————————————————————————————————————————————————————————